 There are two levels of Integration

-- Authentication Allow users to log in to DatabeatOMNI with their Office 365 credentials.
+- Authentication Allow users to log in to DatabeatOMNI with their Microsoft 365 credentials.
 It is simpler, more secure and aligned with your organisation's user and authentication regime.

-We strongly recommend all Office 365 customers to use Office 365 authentication.
+We strongly recommend all Microsoft 365 customers to use Microsoft 365 authentication.

 It is simpler to manage, simpler to use, more secure and more flexible.

-- Integration Based on Office 365 authentication, integrations allow users to access, publish and share Office 365 content in DatabeatOMNI.
+- Integration Based on Microsoft 365 authentication, integrations allow users to access, publish and share Microsoft 365 content in DatabeatOMNI.
 Currently, Calendar and Microsoft Power BI integrations are implemented.
 More integrations and features are planned.

 DatabeatOMNI access Microsoft Office through Microsoft Graph.
-"The Gateway to data and intelligence in Microsoft Office 365" It is a set of API's that allow DatabeatOMNI to securely access, read and write Office 365 resources.
-Using Microsoft own APIs ensure that we follow Microsoft's guidelines and best practises.
+"The Gateway to data and intelligence in Microsoft Office 365" It is a set of API's that allow DatabeatOMNI to securely access, read and write Microsoft 365 resources.
+Using Microsoft's own APIs ensures that we follow Microsoft's guidelines and best practices.

 Other solutions do integrations through PowerShell access and scripting, which is considered less secure and poses a higher security risk.